jaredboynton/postman-enterprise-github-actions/README.md

-# Postman Scaffolding - VCS > Postman Automation
+# Postman Scaffolding - GitHub to Postman Automation

-## What This Solves
+## What This Does

-This integration creates Postman workspaces and collections that mirror your GitHub repository structure automatically.
-When you create a repo, you get a workspace.
-When you create a branch, you get a forked collection.
-When you merge a PR, the fork gets cleaned up.
-No manual steps, no forgotten collections, no workspace sprawl.
+Automates Postman workspace and collection management to mirror your GitHub repository structure.
+Push to main creates a workspace.
+Create a feature branch, get a forked collection.
+Merge the PR, the fork disappears.
+Zero manual collection management.

-The real value here is that your API documentation and testing assets now follow the same branching strategy as your code.
-Feature branches get isolated collections that can be tested without affecting production documentation.
-When the feature merges, so does the collection content (though that part you still handle manually - this just manages the structure).
+Your API documentation and testing assets follow the same branching strategy as your code.
+Feature branches get isolated collections for testing without affecting production documentation.
+The structure stays organized automatically while you handle the actual collection content.

-Everything's nice, clean, and follows naming conventions.

 ## How It Works